yhoundz/parm/README.md

 	- This is because Parm's dependency resolution is very weak right now, due to how the program was designed, and how it's quite difficult to find dependencies programmatically without being given them explicitly (like how other package managers do this).
 	- As a rule of thumb, if your program is statically linked, you should be good to go.

 Parm tries its best to adhere to current conventions of open-source software when parsing repositories.
-If there's something I'm missing, please [create an issue](https://github.com/yhoundz/parm/issues/new).
+If there's something I'm missing, please [create an issue](https://github.com/aleister1102/parm/issues/new).

 ## Acknowledgements
 Parm was created using the [Go programming language](https://go.dev/) and the [cobra](https://cobra.dev/) CLI framework.

+This fork is based on the original [yhoundz/parm](https://github.com/yhoundz/parm) project.

 While not the direct inspirations for Parm, here are some projects that helped shape Parm's development:
 - [homebrew](https://brew.sh/)